transformerlab/transformerlab-docs/docs/intro.md

 ## GPU Orchestration

-The team has just lauched a GPU Workload Orchestration platform that can be used with Trasnformer Lab or on its own.
+Our team has just lauched a GPU Workload Orchestration platform that can be used with Transformer Lab or on its own.
 You can learn [more about it here](./gpu/intro.md)